CHTC/chtc-website-source/_uw-research-computing/hpc-spack.md

 . /home/yourNetID/spack/share/spack/setup-env.sh
 ```

+where you need to replace `yourNetID` with your NetID.

 > For a group installation of Spack, the line that you add to your `.bash_profile` should look like
 >
 > ```
 > . /home/yourGroupDirectory/spack/share/spack/setup-env.sh
 > ```
 >
+> where you need to replace `yourGroupDirectory` with the name of your group directory.
 > Have the other members of your group also add this line to their `.bash_profile` to get access to the group installation.

 ## B. Create a Directory for the Configuration Files